Learn a variety of security-hardening settings to enhance the security of AEM Forms on JEE running in a corporate intranet.

 For information about WebSphere ports that AEM Forms on JEE requires, go to Port number setting in WebSphere Application Server UI.

-Referring to the physical architecture that is described in the section AEM Forms on JEE physical architecture, you should configure SSL for all of the connections that you plan to use.
+Referring to the physical architecture that is described in the section AEM Forms on JEE physical architecture, you should configure SSL for all connections that you plan to use.
 Specifically, all SOAP connections must be conducted over SSL to prevent exposure of user credentials on a network.

 For instructions on how to configure SSL on JBoss, WebLogic, and WebSphere, see “Configuring SSL” in the administration help.